Kennewick police nab pair who tried to use stolen credit cards

 The Kennewick Police Department arrested Ricky Martinez and Jacklynn Mitchell on suspicion of fraud after identifying them as suspects who used a stolen credit card to make purchases in Kennewick.

-The duo reportedly attempted to use a stolen credit card to purchase a $500 Walmart gift card Saturday afternoon and $170 at a Pik a Pop.
+The duo reportedly attempted to use a stolen credit card to buy a $500 Walmart gift card Saturday, and spend $170 at a Pik a Pop.

 Comments